• Skip to main content

 Instructions

-• Add the 2 tablespoons sake, 1 ½ tablespoons soy sauce, and 10 grams grated ginger to a bowl and stir to combine.
+• Add the 2 tablespoons sake, 1 ½ tablespoons soy sauce, and 10 grams grated ginger to a bowl and mix to combine.
 Add the 450 grams chicken tenders and coat each one with the marinade.
-Let the chicken marinate for at least an hour.
+Let them marinate for at least an hour.

 Marinating chicken tenders with soy sauce, sake, and ginger.